fardog/secureoperator/README.md

 Support for [Cloudflare][] as a DNS-over-HTTPS will be added as a CLI flag in the future, however the above will work with the current version of secureoperator.

+### Known Issues

+Cloudflare is not working perfectly yet; it should work for common tasks,
+however:

+* Cloudflare returns JSON which is not properly escaped for `TXT` records, and will fail decoding by the Go JSON parser.
+It's not been investigated if their invalid JSON is intentional or a bug, but work will be needed.
+* Cloudflare requires a Content-Type parameter to be present in the URL, which must be provided in the CLI

 ## Security